Chongjin concentration camp

-Chongjin concentration camp (Chosŏn'gŭl: 청진 제25호 관리소, also spelled Ch'ŏngjin) is a labour camp in North Korea for political prisoners.
-The official name is Kwan-li-so (Penal-labour colony) No. 25.
+Kwan-li-so (Penal-labour colony) No. 25 Chongjin, often known outside North Korea as Chongjin concentration camp (also spelled Ch'ŏngjin), is a political labour camp (kwalliso) in North Korea located in the North Hamgyong Province.
 Satellite images show a major expansion of the camp after 2010.

 Location

 The camp is located in the city of Chongjin in the North Hamgyong province of North Korea.
 It is situated in Suseong district (Susŏng-dong) of Songpyong-guyok, around 7 km northwest of the city center and 1 km west of Susŏng River (Susŏngch'on).

 Description

 Chongjin camp is a lifetime prison.
 Like the other political prison camps it is controlled by the state security agency.
 But while the other camps include many vast prison-labour colonies in remote mountain valleys, Chongjin camp is only one big prison building complex similar to the reeducation camps.
 The camp is around 500 m (1500 ft) long and 500 m (1500 ft) wide, surrounded by high walls and fences, and equipped with guard towers.
 The number of prisoners is estimated to be between 3000 and 5000.